As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 It is not safe to go rockhounding in the crater of an active volcano.
 However, many volcanic and plutonic rocks can be found in places that were volcanically active in the past.

-The Gila National Forest lies within the Mogollon-Datil volcanic field, which is responsible for the agate, jasper, obsidian, quartz crystals, thundereggs, and chalcedony found there.
+The Gila National Forest lies within the Mogollon-Datil volcanic field, responsible for the agate, jasper, obsidian, quartz crystals, thundereggs, and chalcedony found there.
 The Marysvale area in Utah has both volcanic and plutonic rocks.

 Rockhound State Park is in the Little Florida Mountains in New Mexico.
 These mountains were the scene of past volcanic activity and consist of andesite, dacite, and rhyolite.